 Cauliflower is my favourite way of adding thickness to this soup.
 In my opinion, it's the best compromise in terms of taste AND net carbs.

 Here are some other ways you can thicken this butternut soup:

 Use more butternut squash.
 This is the most obvious way and tastes great.
 If you're making a Whole 30 paleo butternut squash soup or you're not bothered about adding more carbs, it's a great solution.

 Use almonds.
 By adding ¼ cup or 40 grams of blanched almonds to the soup, the nuts become nice and soft during cooking and can be pureed alongside the soup.

 Use xanthan gum, ground chia seeds or gelatine.
 Not my favourite method in terms of texture, but a possibility.
-Try ½ tsp of xanthan gum and 1 -2 tsp of ground chia seeds or gelatine.
+Try ½ teaspoon of xanthan gum and 1 -2 teaspoon of ground chia seeds or gelatine.

 Here you can see all ingredients I'm using for my keto friendly butternut squash soup: